How to Pour a Slab for a Garage: A Step-by-Step Guide

 3. Slab Dimensions & Features

-• If your garage will have plumbing or electrical systems, plan for these conduits to be embedded in the concrete.
+• If you’re including plumbing or electrical systems in your garage design, make sure to plan for these to be embedded in the concrete.

 4. Budgeting Your Project